Canada - Venezuela Relations

-Canada and Venezuela have shared unbroken diplomatic relations since February 1948, when the Canadian Consulate General in Caracas was opened.
-In January 1953 the Consulate General was elevated to embassy status, and since this time Canada has been represented by the Embassy of Canada in Venezuela.
-Venezuela is represented in Canada by the Embassy of Venezuela and maintains consulates in Toronto, Montreal and Vancouver.
+Canada and Venezuela have shared unbroken diplomatic relations since February 1948, when the Consulate General of Canada in Caracas was opened.
+In January 1953, the Consulate General was elevated to embassy status, and since this time Canada has been represented by the Embassy of Canada to Venezuela.

-Canada also has a focus on strengthening civil society to ensure protection of human rights and ensuring democratic governance.
-In 2009, in conjunction with the Centre for Peace and Human Rights at the Universidad Central de Venezuela, the Embassy launched a Human Rights Award (in Spanish only) to recognize the important work of human rights defenders.
+Canada’s embassy in Caracas works with a broad cross-section of Venezuelans to support human rights and good governance.
+In 2009, the embassy worked with the Centre for Peace and Human Rights at the Universidad Central de Venezuela [Central University of Venezuela] to launch a Human Rights Award that recognizes the important work of Venezuelan human rights defenders.
 This annual award is now considered to be among the top honours for those in the human rights community in Venezuela.

-Venezuela is not a recipient of official development assistance, but Canada continues to provide support through multilateral programs and through the Canada Fund for Local Initiatives, which is managed by the Embassy of Canada to Venezuela.
+Since 2017, Canada has provided more than $2.2 million in humanitarian assistance funding.
+This assistance helps meet the needs of the most vulnerable populations affected by the crisis.
+Canada also continues to provide support through multilateral programs and through the Canada Fund for Local Initiatives, managed by the Embassy of Canada to Venezuela.

 For more information, please visit Canada and the Venezuela crisis.

 - Date Modified: